How Taiwan is prioritizing the fight against cyber criminals

 In response, many countries continue to make huge strides in the prioritization of cybersecurity.
 Global governments and key decision makers have established legislation, policies and dedicated groups to safeguard their respective countries.
 Well-known initiatives include US President Joe Biden’s 2021 ‘Executive Order 14028: Improving the Nation’s Cybersecurity’ and the Greek government’s National Cyber Security Authority.

-Delving into Asia too – a continent that has spearheaded much of the technological advancement we are all familiar with today – the country of Taiwan is moving rapidly in the right direction.
+Delving into Asia too – a continent that has spearheaded much of the technological advancement we are all familiar with today – Taiwan is moving rapidly in the right direction.
 Known for being the world’s leading export destination for Integrated Circuits (ICs) and one of the largest chip producers, the island is unfortunately not immune to targeted cyber-attacks.
 In 2022 for example, President Tsai Ing-wen reported that its government was coming up against 30 million cyber-attacks every single month.

 Additionally, 2021 saw the government launch its own Cybersecurity is National Security 2.0 strategy – a framework aimed at protecting critical infrastructure, core databases and more.
 The Cybersecurity Management Act is also the primary legislation governing cybersecurity in Taiwan.